 We advise visitors to make advance requests for library material by email at least 24 hours before your visit.
 Requests made after 3.30pm may not be processed until the next working day.
 Same day email requests cannot be guaranteed, although you are able to place requests yourselves using the public PCs in the Reading Rooms.
+These requests are then processed in our hourly retrieval service which runs from 11:30 until 3:30pm.
 Please do not make special travel arrangements until your request has been confirmed.

 While we endeavour to ensure that all requested items are retrieved some requests may be missing and may not be available on the day of your visit.